getporter/porter/docs/content/slides/pack-your-bags/index.md

 ---
 class: center, middle

-# Your friend does not thank you...
+# You are no longer friends...

 .center[
   ![you fight for the users](/images/pack-your-bags/Spongebob-patrick-crying.jpg)